Probabilistic logic of quantum observations: Language, semantics and calculi

 Given a valuation $v$ on $A\subseteq B$ and $B_j \in A$, we denote by the valuation such that

 A propositional symbol $B_j$ is said to be {\it essential} for a formula $\alpha$ whenever $B_j \in B_\alpha$ and there exists a valuation $v$ on $B_\alpha$ such that

 We denote by

 the set of essential propositional symbols for $\alpha$.
 Observe that $\eB_{\alpha}$ contains only the propositional symbols that contribute in an essential way to the truth value of $\alpha$.
 Clearly, $\eB_{\alpha} \subseteq B_\alpha$.
 Moreover, $\alpha$ is a tautology if and only if $\eB_{\alpha}=\emptyset$.
-That is, the truth values of the propositional symbols in $B \setminus \eB_{\alpha}$ are irrelevant for determining the truth value of $\alpha$.
+That is, the truth values of the propositional symbols are irrelevant for determining the truth value of $\alpha$.
 The set $\eB_\alpha$ can be effectively calculated by finding the algebraic normal form of $\alpha$ and considering its propositional symbols (all of them essential).
 For more details on algorithms for obtaining the algebraic normal form see~\cite{zhe:27,ste:pos:07}.
+So, from now on, we only work with formulas in the algebraic normal form.
+Hence,

 Before proceeding with the presentation of the envisaged probabilistic logic of quantum observations $\PLQO$, we need to adopt some notation and review some facts concerning also the first-order theory of real closed ordered fields ($\RCOF$), having in mind the use of its terms for denoting probabilities and other quantities.